JeffHoover/flwdREST/README.md

 Press <enter> to end the service
 2017-01-11T01:08:58 - flwdREST DEBUG: End framework

-# C program that calls python from .py file,
+# C program that calls python from .py file
-# based on this sample:
+## based on this sample:
 https://docs.python.org/2/extending/embedding.html

 ## to build: